mwood77/winderoo/docs/bom-requirements.md

 ### Optional parts
 The following parts list will allow you to add:
 - 1x SSD1306 compatible OLED screen (0.96" size)
-- 1x MX1508 Motor Controller, which is a much smaller DC motor controller.
-Winderoo supports granular motor control with this board (PWM control).
-You must set a build flag to use this, which is calledout during the [software installation instructions](./install-software.md).
+- 1x MX1508 Motor Controller.
+This is a much smaller DC motor controller.
+Winderoo supports granular motor control with this board (PWM control); you must set a build flag to use this, which has a callout step during the [software installation instructions](./install-software.md).

 ESP32MX1508